ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 This handler is used for a [**deep link navigation**]({{< ref path="/ios/customization/dependencies/deeplink-handler.md" lang="en" >}}) action.
 The variable has a default value, you can add new screens or replace them with others in the application.

-Below you can see a snippet on how to add a screen with a possible route for deep linking using a default value:
+Below you can see a code on how to add a screen with a possible route for a deep linking using a default value:

 ```swift
 let deepLinkHandler = DeeplinkScreenManager.shared